pioio/ezcli/src/taskcli/README.md

 - color code the leading *
 - diaply arg help when -vvvv used
 - list of optional arg names to always hide from listing
+- make `from taskcli import task, taskcli` work, for one-line imports.

 Bugs:
     ARG1,ARG2=zzz,ARG3OPTIONAL=xxx,KW=3